radubach/shor_eecs298/README.md

 ### Step 7: Open a Pull Request

-Once your branch is pushed, go to the repo on GitHub:
+Once your branch is pushed, go to the repo on GitHub website:

 - Click **"Compare & pull request"**
 - Write a short description of what you did